 Watch-O-Scope uses your PC's sound card to receive the watch sounds from your test stand or home-built amplifier, so some additional configuration may be necessary.
-Open the Sound applet from the Windows Control Panel, find the Recording settings, and select the recording device (Line In or Microphone) to which you have connected the amplifier.
+Open the Sound applet from the Windows Control Panel, find the Recording settings, and select the recording device (Line In or Microphone) to which the test stand or amplifier is connected.
 Click the Properties button, and ensure that the level on the Levels tab is set to maximum.
 If there is a Boost setting, set this to zero.

 Place a running watch, dial up, onto the test stand or home-built microphone stand.
 (If using the home-built stand, lightly tighten the thumbscrew so that the crown is pressed against the element.
 It should be just tight enough that the watch will not fall out if you turn the microphone stand upside-down.
-Overtightening could damage the microphone element.
+Overtightening could damage the microphone element.)

 Turn on the test stand or amplifier and start the Watch-O-Scope program, either from the Windows Start menu or from the desktop if you elected to have the installer put an icon there.

 Click the Scope Mode button (the second magenta coloured button) or press S on your keyboard, and you should see a repeating oscilloscope-like trace as shown below.
 The numbers at the top are not meaningful at this point, and will not likely correspond with what the watch is doing.